People

 Lab Personnel

-Brooke Rodgers is a first-year Ph.D. student in the SLHS department and is interested in the motor function and acoustics of vocalization.
-They recently graduated with a BA in Physics and Music from Rollins College in Winter Park, Florida.
-As a central Florida native, Brooke is most excited to finally escape Disney World.
+Brooke Rodgers is a fourth-year Ph.D. student in the SLHS department and recently passed their preliminary examination.
+Brooke is interested in the motor function and acoustics of vocalization.
+They graduated with a BA in Physics and Music from Rollins College in Winter Park, Florida in Spring 2021.
+Brooke loves cuddling and chasing their orange cat, Calvin, and going to Taco Tuesdays with friends!

-Cynthia Choi is currently a senior undergraduate, completing her bachelor’s degree in Speech, Language, and Hearing Sciences with a minor in Psychology.
-Being a part of the Schaser lab allows Cynthia to build valuable knowledge and connections and facilitate learning in the research field.
-Cynthia has a special interest in the acoustics of vocalization, hoping to develop skills in this area in the research lab.
+Cynthia Choi completed her bachelor’s degree in Speech, Language, and Hearing Sciences at Purdue with a minor in Psychology in Spring 2023.
+As part of the Schaser Research Group Cynthia hopes to build valuable knowledge and connections and facilitate learning in the research field.
+Cynthia has a special interest in the acoustics of vocalization and is hoping to develop skills in this area in the research lab.

 Lab Alumni